Skip to main content

 \begin{equation} x' = -10x +10y, \qquad y' = 28x-y-xz, \qquad z'=-\frac{8}{3}z + xy . \end{equation}

 The Lorenz system is an autonomous system in three dimensions exhibiting chaotic behavior.
-See the Figure 8.15 for a sample trajectory, which is now a curve in three-dimensional space.
+See Figure 8.15 for a sample trajectory, which is now a curve in three-dimensional space.

 Figure 8.15.
 A trajectory in the Lorenz system.

 The solutions tend to an attractor in space, the so-called Lorenz attractor.
-In this case no strobing is necessary, the solution will tend towards the attractor set.
+In this case, no strobing is necessary, the solution will tend towards the attractor set.
 Again we cannot quite see the attractor itself, but if we try to follow a solution for long enough, as in the figure, we get a pretty good picture of what the attractor looks like.
 The Lorenz attractor is also a strange attractor and has a complicated fractal structure.
 And, just as for the Duffing equation, what we want to draw is not the whole trajectory, but start drawing the trajectory after a while, once it is close to the attractor.

 The path of the trajectory is not simply a repeating figure-eight.
 The trajectory spins some seemingly random number of times on the left, then spins a number of times on the right, and so on.
 As this system arose in weather prediction, one can perhaps imagine a few days of warm weather and then a few days of cold weather, where it is not easy to predict when the weather will change, just as it is not really easy to predict far in advance when the solution will jump onto the other side.
 See Figure 8.16 for a plot of the \(x\) component of the solution drawn above.
 A negative \(x\) corresponds to the left “loop” and a positive \(x\) corresponds to the right “loop”.
+On the other hand, while we cannot predict the weather, we can say something about the climate—the weather will be somewhere near the attractor.

 Most of the mathematics we studied in this book is quite classical and well understood.
 On the other hand, chaos, including the Lorenz system, continues to be the subject of current research.
 Furthermore, chaos has found applications not just in the sciences, but also in art.